-- title,
+- title.

 - resume,

 - location(s) where work will be performed,

 - itemize the total cost and the number of estimated hours for each individual named above.

-Offerors must provide at least two reference names, phone numbers, and email addresses for similar projects the offeror's firm has completed.
+Offerors must provide reference names and phone numbers for similar projects the offeror's firm has completed.